mercdev-corp/repsoter/README.md

 **Native**

+Install required packages using `pip install -r requirements.txt`.
+I recommend to use it in virtual environment.

-Go to repository's directory and run `python3.8 bot.py -s "./docker/settings.json" -t "./tmp"` command.
+Then go to repository's directory and run `python3.8 bot.py -s "./docker/settings.json" -t "./tmp"` command.

 ## Setup